Flora025/Gitlet/README.md

 ## Reference

-Gitlet is originally an individual project in UCB CS61b.
+Gitlet is originally an individual project in UCB [CS61b](https://sp21.datastructur.es/).

-See [Project 2: Gitlet](https://sp21.datastructur.es/materials/proj/proj2/proj2#a-note-on-this-spec) for the full (and REAL long) spec.